reboxer/discord-oauth2/README.md

 #### Options

-Since the module uses a modified version of [Eris](https://github.com/abalabahaha/eris) request handler, it takes the same options, all of them default to the default
-Eris Client options if no options are passed.
+Since the module uses a modified version of [Eris](https://github.com/abalabahaha/eris) request handler, it takes the same options, all of them default to the default Eris Client options if no options are passed.

 The first parameter can be omitted and a second parameter, the Eris Client, can be passed to use the same options as your Client.

 ```
-requestTimeout: A number of milliseconds before requests are considered timed out
+requestTimeout: A number of milliseconds before requests are considered timed out.

-latencyThreshold: The average request latency at which the RequestHandler will start emitting latency errors
+latencyThreshold: The average request latency at which the RequestHandler will start emitting latency errors.

-ratelimiterOffset: A number of milliseconds to offset the ratelimit timing calculations by
+ratelimiterOffset: A number of milliseconds to offset the ratelimit timing calculations by.

+credentials: Base64 encoding of the UTF-8 encoded credentials string of your application, you can pass this in the constructor to not pass it every time you want to use the [revokeToken](#revokeToken()) method.
 ```

 ### Events